vialette/ppattern-iwoca/README.md

 ### Implementation

-Permutations are implemented as lists of points.
+Permutations are implemented as lists of points with increasing x-coordinates.

 ```haskell
 -- Define in Data.Algorithm.PPattern.Geometry.Point.hs